Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

 ##### This should give users a clear idea of what Tkinter is and how to get started with it.
 You can adjust the content depending on the specific context of your project, such as adding details on more advanced features if necessary.

-# Student Registration Form
+# Candidate Enrollment

-Creating a student registration form using Python and Tkinter is a great project to help you learn about GUI development and handling user input.
+Creating a candidate registration form using Python and Tkinter is a great project to help you learn about GUI development and handling user input.
 Tkinter is the standard GUI library in Python and provides a simple way to create windows, labels, buttons, text fields, and other interactive components.

-###  Here's an overview of the steps involved in creating a student registration form using Python and Tkinter:
+###  Here's an overview of the steps involved in creating a candidate registration form using Python and Tkinter:
 ### 1. Setting up the environment
   This project is developed in Vscode (python + tkinter GUI) and mySql as backend.